Xe/site/blog/how-to-handle-pedophiles-in-communities-2021-03-07.markdown

 <span style="color: #cc241d"><big><big><big>CONTENT WARNING</big></big></big></span>

 This post is going to talk about people that try to target children for sexual favors.
 You are not required to read this.
-If you are prone to anxiety I absolutely cannot reccomend reading this post.
+If you are prone to anxiety I absolutely cannot recommend reading this post.
 Dealing with the situations that lead me to write this post (and doing the research that has lead to learning how to do this) has caused me to lose a lot of sleep over the last month.

 It is my hope that this post is NOT useful to readers.
 If it ever becomes useful I suggest crying a bit.
 Yes, seriously.